 What's New in the Blue Book?

-The Notable Oregonians Guide has updated descriptions and four new entries, including Heisman Trophy winner Marcus Mariota.
+The Notable Oregonians Guide has updated biographical sketches and four new entries, including Heisman Trophy winner Marcus Mariota.

-The Oregon Almanac has updated text and is illustrated with more images.
-There are also new entries such as listings of the largest alternative energy projects and, of course, the new state soil.
+The Oregon Almanac has updated text.
+There are also new entries such as listings of the largest alternative energy wind, solar and geothermal projects.

-The Economy essay is revised and has new statistics.
+The Economy essay is new and has new statistics.

 State agency descriptions include links to a number of new administrative histories and records retention schedules.

-The Government Finance essay is revised and features all new tables and graphs.
+The Government Finance essay is new and features all new tables and graphs.

-The entire section includes up-to-date contact information, descriptions, and population statistics.
+The entire section includes up-to-date contact information and descriptions.

 Explore Oregon section

-An Oregon Authors Book Guide provides descriptions and snippets or full electronic versions of selected books written by Oregon authors.
+The Oregon Authors Book Guide provides updated descriptions and snippets or full electronic versions of selected books written by Oregon authors.